Having trouble viewing this email? View it as a Web page.

 Please be sure your child gets a good night's sleep, and please try to avoid scheduling appointments on your student’s testing days.

-- 5th Grade: Math on Wednesday, May 18th
+5th Grade: Reading on Tuesday, May 3rd, Science on Thursday, May 12th, and Math on Wednesday, May 18th

 Come grab a cup of coffee at our SEL Coffee Talk!
 All CWES parents and guardians are invited to engage with teachers, school counselors, psychologist, and social workers on Wednesday, May 18th at 11:00 – 11:45 A.M. or at 5:00 -5:45 P.M.